SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 You can specify the button's type with :
 `[sqweb_button type="TYPE"]`

-TYPE can be : tiny, slim, normal, large.
+TYPE can be : tiny, slim, normal, large or free.

 = The Manual Way =